Best Yoga Poses for the First Trimester of Pregnancy

 The first trimester is still the time when you can lay on your back and belly.
 Enjoy

-Yoga poses such as Reclined Butterfly, Reclined Hand-to-Big-Toe-Pose, and Reclined Figure 4 can be good to relieve lower back tension and work on hip mobility.
+Yoga poses such as Reclined Butterfly, Reclined Hand-to-Big-Toe-Pose, and Reclined Figure 4 can be good for relieving lower back tension and working on hip mobility.
 Happy Baby is another yoga pose that can help you with the above as well as aid you in relaxing your pelvic floor muscles.